-We have all seen them by now – the commercials on TV by law firms warning us of the harms of testosterone therapy.
-You might even some of their ads on this site.
-(We thought of trying to block these ads, but we rather like taking money from lawyers, LOL).
+You likely have seen some of commercials on TV by law firms warning us of the harms of testosterone therapy.
 Is testosterone dangerous as these commercials and ads claim?
 And, should you be concerned if you or someone you know is receiving testosterone therapy?

 In the short the answer is “no”.
 Keep in mind that testosterone therapy has been used for more than 70 years.
 It is not a new treatment – it just seems that way as it is becoming more popular.
 Over a 20 year period, testosterone deficiency is estimated to contribute to 1.3 million new cases of heart disease, 1.1 million new cases of diabetes, and 600,000 new cases of osteoporosis, and is associated with increased number of outpatient visits, higher outpatient costs, and higher death rates.

 Keep mind testosterone has been clinically tested in men for 6,000 years of history.
 A vast vast majority of the medical literature suggests that testosterone therapy is safe and effective.